Positive pen power!

 Lots of boys tend to be more physically active and avoid table top activities, therefore we need to think creatively about how to encourage boys to write.

-We need to remind ourselves about the significance of developing the bigger muscles in our bodies and then move on to the smaller muscles in fingers.
+We need to remind ourselves about the significance of developing the bigger muscles in our bodies and then move onto the smaller muscles in fingers.

 Strengthening your baby’s core, moving onto the crawling stage, then walking and jumping etc all eventually help your child to hold a pencil.